Solving today’s challenges requires ecological literacy—an understanding of the patterns and principles that underlie all living systems.

 All students who complete the Ecological Literacy Immersion Program (ELIP) and present their design projects will earn an internationally recognized Permaculture Design Certificate.

-The following information about college credit is from the 2018 course, and will be very similar in 2019.
+The following information about college credit is from the 2018 course, and will likely be similar in 2020.
 Check back for updated pricing and syllabus coming soon.

 For those that would also like to earn college credit during this program, you can register through the State University of New York’s College of Environmental Science and Forestry (SUNY ESF).
 Some extra course work and fees apply.
 Graduate credits are also available on a case by case basis.